+Will 2023 Be the Year of Great Convergence?

+An AI image created by the stability.ai website, depicting a chess match between Putin and Biden with Xi as an observer.

 Will 2023 be the year of great convergence?

-An Al image created by the stability.ai website, depicting a chess match between Putin and Biden with Xi as an observer.

-Will 2023 be the year of great Will 2023 be the year of great convergence? a year in which seemingly unrelated regional conflicts become interconnected as a single event that resembles or begins to resemble a global war?
+A year in which seemingly unrelated regional conflicts become interconnected as a single event that resembles or begins to resemble a global war?
 This article will attempt to examine the developments in the geopolitical arena and draw from them the future possibilities.